idemeum/idemeum-docs-vue.github.io/quickstart.md

-# idemeum quickstart :rocket:
+# idemeum quick-start :rocket:
-Welcome!

-Follow these steps to create your platform to manage access to applications and infrastructure.
+Follow these steps to sign up for idemeum tenant and set up basic passwordless integrations.

 [[toc]]